-Have a plan for where your children will go if you are detainedput together a family preparedness plan
+Have a plan for where your children will go if you are detained.

 Consult with local agencies about forms that person might need to temporarily care for your child.
 (This is very state law specific.)

 Make sure you have talked to your children and potential caregiver about the plan.